duncan-tincello/netlifycms-nuxt-trial/README.md

 Make sure to set to "registration invite only" [here](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity#registration-preferences) if you don't want spam.

-When you create your first account, _don’t_ sign up using OAuth, generate a new password and sign in that way locally, otherwise a successful login will send you to the URL you typed in instead of keeping you on localhost.
+When you create your first account, *don’t* sign up using OAuth, generate a new password and sign in that way locally, otherwise a successful login will send you to the URL you typed in instead of keeping you on localhost.

-If you want the Netlify signup emails to work with this boilerplate, you need to either add the 'netlify-identity-widget' to `nuxt.config.js` under `head`, [Follow the advice here](https://answers.netlify.com/t/common-issue-netlify-cms-git-gateway-email-not-confirmed/10690).
+If you want the Netlify sign-up emails to work with this boilerplate, you need to either add the 'netlify-identity-widget' to `nuxt.config.js` under `head`, [Follow the advice here](https://answers.netlify.com/t/common-issue-netlify-cms-git-gateway-email-not-confirmed/10690).
 Or enable the fixed and included email-templates’ paths in Netlify, under [Site Settings > Identity > Emails](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity) and there you can set `/static/emails/THE_TEMPLATE_NAME.html` for each template.

 ---